PatrykkM/Collective/README.md

 # Highlights

 💡 Intuitive Interface: My platform boasts a user-friendly experimental interface that makes navigation a breeze.
-Whether you're a first-time visitor or a regular shopper, you'll find everything you need with ease
+Whether you're a first-time visitor or a regular shopper, you'll find everything you need with ease.

 🚀 Optimized for All Devices: The application has been carefully tailored to provide a smooth and responsive experience on devices of all types.

 # Technologies